IBM App Connect components and resources

 Community connectors

 App Connect users develop community connectors and share them in the IBM Automation Explorer.
 You can import community connectors to use in App Connect.
-When you add a community connector to the catalog, it is marked with a community connector icon Community connector icon.
+When you add a community connector to the Applications and APIs page, it is marked with a community connector icon Community connector icon.
 If you need support with a community connector, use the App Connect community to ask questions.

 You can also develop your own connectors, which you can then share with the community in the Automation Explorer.
 To find out how to use the Connector Development Kit to develop your own connectors, see Overview of the IBM Connector Development Kit.